keyframesfound/rov-autonomous/README.md

 # ROV Autonomous

 ## Description

-The **ROV Autonomous** project is a cutting-edge endeavor in underwater robotics.
-Our goal is to create an autonomous underwater vehicle (ROV) that combines advanced image processing, real-time feedback, and precise navigation capabilities.
-Whether for scientific exploration, environmental monitoring, or search and rescue missions, our ROV aims to revolutionize underwater operations.
+The **ROV Autonomous** project is developed by the St Stephen's College (Underwater ROV) Team for the international ROV Mate competition in underwater robotics.
+Our goal is to create an autonomous underwater vehicle (ROV) combining the advanced image processing of computer vision, real-time feedback for easy and precise manoeuvring, and precise autonomous navigation capabilities.
+We are creating a less processor-intensive task to open up live and real-time autonomous piloting for any operator with a simple computer.

 ## Features

 1. **Red Square Detection**:
-   - Our software employs sophisticated image processing techniques to identify 15x15 red squares within the ROV's field of view.
-This feature is crucial for detecting specific objects of interest, such as submerged markers or anomalies.
+   - Our software uses image processing techniques to identify 15x15 red squares underwater.
+This feature is crucial for detecting specific locations of interest, such as submerged markers, which is part of the ROV tasks of the International Mate Competition.

 2. **Real-Time Feedback**:
-   - Immediate feedback is essential for precise control.
-Our system provides operators with real-time information about the ROV's position, orientation, and environmental conditions.
-Whether adjusting thrusters or avoiding obstacles, operators can make informed decisions on the fly.
+   - Real-time feedback is for precise control when underwater, water currents, props and others are a large and genuine threat to our underwater ROV.
+We can transmit real-time updates to the piloting team regarding the current ROV situation using real-time autonomous feedback.
+Our system provides pilots real-time information about the ROV's position, orientation, and surrounding conditions.
+Whether adjusting thrusters or avoiding obstacles would be the best course of action, operators can make decisions within seconds to deal with problems that have arisen.

 3. **Underwater Navigation**:
    - Navigating underwater environments presents unique challenges.
-Our autonomous navigation system leverages depth sensors, compass data, and obstacle avoidance algorithms to guide the ROV safely through murky waters.
-Whether exploring shipwrecks or inspecting underwater infrastructure, our software ensures reliable navigation.
+Our autonomous navigation system leverages depth sensors, compass data, and obstacle avoidance algorithms to guide the ROV through rough water areas safely.

 ## Installation
 1. **Clone the Repository**: